-The table below presents the assets and liabilities of consolidated and unconsolidated VIEs at December 31, 2023 in situations where the Company has continuing involvement with transferred assets or if the Company otherwise has a variable interest in the VIE.
-The tables also present the Company's maximum loss exposure as of December 31, 2023 resulting from its involvement with consolidated VIEs and unconsolidated VIEs in which the Company holds a variable interest.
+The table within Resecuritization Trusts and Other VIEs presents the assets and liabilities of consolidated and unconsolidated VIEs at December 31, 2024 in situations where the Company has continuing involvement with transferred assets or if the Company otherwise has a variable interest in the VIE.
+The tables also present the Company's maximum loss exposure as of December 31, 2024 resulting from its involvement with consolidated VIEs and unconsolidated VIEs in which the Company holds a variable interest.
 The Company's maximum loss exposure is based on the unlikely event that all of the assets in the VIEs become worthless and incorporates not only potential losses associated with assets recorded on the Consolidated Balance Sheet but also potential losses associated with off-balance sheet commitments, such as unfunded liquidity commitments and other contractual arrangements.
 The Company's maximum loss exposure does not include losses previously recognized through write-downs of assets.